appsmithorg/appsmith/README.md

 * **Build custom UI**: Drag & drop, resize and style widgets **without HTML / CSS**.
 [Read more](https://docs.appsmith.com/core-concepts/building-the-ui)
 * **Query data**: Query & update your database directly from the UI.
 Connect to **postgres, mongo, MySQL, REST & GraphQL APIs**.
 [Read more](https://docs.appsmith.com/core-concepts/building-the-ui/displaying-api-data)
 * **JS Logic**: Write snippets of business logic using JS to transform data, manipuate UI or trigger workflows.
-Use Lodash functions
+Use popular libraries like lodash & moment anywhere in the app
 * **Data Workflows**: Simple configuration to create flows when users interact with the UI.
 [Read more](https://docs.appsmith.com/core-concepts/building-the-ui/calling-apis-from-widgets)
 * **Realtime Editor**: Changes in your application reflect instantly with every edit.
 No need to compile!
 * **Works with existing, live databases**: Connect directly to any Postgres, MySQL, & Mongo db